SarahBeecroft/RNA-seq/README.md

 ## Note ##
 STAR is RAM intensive, and requires ~32GB for a human alignment.
 It will crash if you have less than that available.
 Also, if you are likely to change the number of threads, keep in mind that >4 threads will use >32GB of RAM.
 Do not increase thread number unless you have sufficient RAM available.
 This also means being careful about running other processes concurrently!
-I have a VM for RNA-seq alone.
+I have a VM for RNA-seq alone. you also need enough space for output files, ~100gb as a minimum